neon experiences (2026): After the big relaunch – is neon still worth it?

 ETFs are our preferred investment vehicle, which is why we want to focus on them in this neon review.

 But even this currently still somewhat limited offer from neon can be absolutely sufficient for you.
-Ultimately, the only thing that matters is that you can invest in your desired ETFs.
+Ultimately, the only decisive factor is that your desired ETFs are included.

 So let’s move on to the qualitative assessment:

-As a rational investor, you will be aiming for a broadly diversified global portfolio.
-Ideally, you can achieve this with one, two (one ETF each for the industrialized countries and emerging markets) or five ETFs.
+As a rational investor, you are aiming for a broadly diversified global portfolio.
+Depending on your approach, this can be achieved with one ETF, two ETFs (industrialized and emerging markets) or several regional ETFs.

 So much for the theory.
-How can this be put into practice with neon?
+How well can this be implemented with neon?

-The good news first: With neon’s current investment universe, you can put together a global portfolio with one ETF as well as with two ETFs (i.e. one ETF each for industrialized and emerging markets).
-We have linked each of the following ETFs directly to the BX exchange (neon’s only trading venue), where you can obtain further product details.
+The good news is that neon’s investment universe makes it easy to map both a global portfolio with one ETF and a two-ETF solution (industrialized and emerging markets).
+We have linked each of the following ETFs directly to the BX Swiss – neon’s only trading venue – where you can find additional product details.

 Variants with 1 global ETF (selection):